mnr/writing-wip/dimensions_living_book/furnishedApartment.md

 They get bored and wander off.
 They lack the context and vocabulary to understand electricity and its related wonders.
 They also don't possess the cognitive skills to understand the internet or world-wide web.

 I suspect I have the same relationship with God.
 He thinks I'm sweet, but oh-so-dumb.
 I find it necessary to describe "him" in terms of a human presence, complete with arms, legs, and emotions.
-"He" (she? it? them? they?) can't even explain how I am wrong because I don't have the cognitive skills.
+"He" (she? it? them? they?) can't explain to me how I am wrong because I don't have the cognitive skills.

 So I become distracted by flies and worms and erratically wonder how God works.
 But I know I will never attain cosmic wisdom.

+## God is a Bartender

 Instead of becoming overwhelmed with my inadequacies, I make something up.
 I choose to think of God as a good-natured fellow, with St. Peter as his trusty side-kick and administrative assistant.